kaloyan-marinov/mini-jira-2/README.md

 - currently, when the project is deployed via Kubernetes, running the database is achieved via the `kubernetes/database/deployment-and-service.yaml` manifest/file;
-  figure out a more reliable way of running the database when the project is deployed via Kubernetes
+  (recall the comment about how "to scale databases" in that manifest to realize that it would be worthwhile to) figure out a more reliable way of running the database when the project is deployed via Kubernetes